atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 #### `rule`               Object<[RuleElement](search.md#5.-rule-element-schema)>

 Pass `RuleElement` info for every booking to include the standard details such as baggage allowance, refund rules, change rules for the selected airline.
-Click [here](file://api-reference/shopping-and-ticketing/search#rule-element-schema) to check the schema.&#x20;
+Click [here](file://api-reference/shopping-and-ticketing/search#rule-element-schema) to check the schema.